 What Is Teriyaki?

-Before learning how to make teriyaki sauce, what is it really?
+Before learning how to make it, what is it?
 Teriyaki is a Japanese dish mainly consisting of meat or fish marinated in soy sauce.
 The most traditional form of Teriyaki essentially describes how the dish is prepared and not the condiments.

 It describes food cooking, grilling, or panfrying in a beautiful glaze on the surface.

-The use of teoriyakin as an explanation of sauce results from the americanization of the recipe; you’re not likely to encounter the teriyaki typical of Japanese restaurants.
+The use of teriyaki as an explanation of sauce results from the Americanization of the recipe; you’re not likely to encounter the teriyaki typical of Japanese restaurants.

 Japanese food is usually used for topping salmon, trout, yellowtail salmon, or skipjack tuna.
 Traditional fish sauces are made from Teritashi sauce.
 Generally, sauces are served with meats like chicken, beef, and pork in Western countries.